Enquire Now about our Latest Pricing!

 BSBWHS408 – Assist with effective WHS management of contractors

 BSBWRT401 – Write complex documents

 BSBRSK401 – Identify risk and apply risk management processes

-This course is assessed through written questions, case studies, and projects.
+This course is assessed through written questions, reflection, case studies, and projects.

 Support & Resources Required

 Throughout your workplace safety course, you’ll have access to outstanding resources and support, including:

 - ✔ Templates and access to relevant Acts and Regulations

 - ✔ Regular Informative Webinars and Q&A Sessions

 - ✔ Ongoing Trainer Support via Phone and Student Messaging System